 In addition, many types of mushrooms are poisonous, which can be dangerous if children and pets run around your lawn.

-How to Recognize Fairy Rings
+How Do You Recognize Fairy Rings?

 Appearing first as darker patches of lawn (caused by the nitrogen released by the underground fungus), fairy rings can appear in the middle of the lawn or near trees.
 They can range in diameter from only a few feet to as many as 20 feet.
 If they run into a sidewalk or a flower bed the circle will not grow there.

-How to Remove or Prevent Fairy Rings
+How Can I Remove or Prevent Fairy Rings?

 You have several options in dealing with fairy ring mushrooms.
 You may collect them (but do not eat them!) and compost them, mow them when you mow your lawn, or knock them down with a rake or hoe.